huntdatacenter/docs/docs/coordination/agreements/faq.md

 Probably.
 We do keep records of broad processing purposed for each data controller.
 In addition, we do provide the possibility for Labs to submit individual processing purposes for processing in each Lab.

+## Data processor agreement

+### Can we use our own DPA template?

+Yes.
+Your host organization may prefer to use their own data processing agreement (DPA) template.
+This is fine with us as long as the template is compliant with requirements set forth in GDPR and a set of security requirements that we are able to comply with.
+Note that this may need involvement from legal teams on both sides.
+[Contact us](/contact) for time estimates of such arrangements.

 ## Data space agreement

 ### Who is my Service center leader?